Servings: 4 Total time: 35 mins Difficulty: beginner

 3. Cooking the tofu and shrimp: Heat a little oil in a wok or large frying pan.
 Add the diced tofu and brown them for 5 minutes.
 Remove them from the wok, then stir-fry the shrimp until pink and cooked.
 Reserve them as well.

-4. Prepare the vegetables: Add a little more oil to the wok, fry the garlic and green onions until fragrant.
-Add the carrots and cook for 2 to 3 minutes.
+4. Vegetable preparation: Add a little more oil to the wok, stir-fry the garlic and green onions until fragrant.
+Add the carrots (if using) and cook for 2 to 3 minutes.

 5. Adding the eggs: Push the vegetables to the side of the wok, crack the eggs into the center and lightly scramble them before tossing them with the vegetables.

-6. Assemble the Pad Thai: Return the shrimp and tofu to the wok, add the cooked noodles, mung bean sprouts, and pour in the prepared sauce.
+6. Assemble the Pad Thai: Return the shrimp and tofu to the wok, add the pre-cooked noodles, mung bean sprouts, and pour in the prepared sauce.
+Add a glass of water.
 Mix everything well for a few minutes, until the sauce evenly coats the ingredients.

 7. Serve: Garnish with crushed peanuts, fresh cilantro, and a squeeze of lime juice.
 Serve immediately.